 Professionally, David is chairman and CEO of Moore Holdings, which invests in and manages a variety of private companies, and is a partner in Sonostar Ventures, LLC, an investor in start-ups and public securities.

 Over the years, David has served on UJA’s Executive Committee, Board of Directors, as well as the Finance and Allocations Steering committees.
 He is a member of UJA’s Wall Street Strategic Council and co-chaired the Private Equity Division.
 David has had longstanding involvement with The Jewish Board, and was the 2019 recipient of their Saul Z. Cohen Leadership Award.
 He is also committed to a wide range of educational, social service, and communal organizations, including the City Parks Foundation, Central Synagogue, and Amherst College.

 David believes in sharing the importance and scope of UJA’s impact with all New Yorkers.
 As a speaker who knows how to hold an audience, David has appeared as a professional stand-up comedian.
 He’s also a minority owner of the Atlanta Hawks NBA team.
 He lives in Manhattan with his wife, Lori, and their two children.

 Eric is a longtime active member in the Jewish community and served in a number of senior lay positions before being appointed UJA-Federation’s CEO in 2014.
 Before joining UJA, Eric was a leading partner at Paul, Weiss, Rifkind, Wharton & Garrison LLP.

-Eric served as vice chair with broad oversight of UJA-Federation’s work in Israel and the former Soviet Union.
-He was also a member of UJA-Federation’s Executive Committee and served as chair of its Lawyers Division, Commission on Jewish Identity and Renewal, and Global Strategy Task Force.
+Eric served as vice chair of UJA’s board, was a member of UJA’s Executive Committee, and chair of UJA’s Lawyers Division, Commission on Jewish Identity and Renewal, and Global Strategy Task Force.